ircv3/ircv3-specifications/extensions/message-ids.md

 The tag value is chosen by the originating server and MUST be unique, meaning any other message transmitted on the entire network at any time MUST NOT share the same value.

 However, if a message is re-transmitted as-is, for example with the [`chathistory`](./batch/chathistory-3.3.html) batch type, the ID SHOULD be reused.
-As a result, clients MUST be able to handle shared IDs.
+As a result, clients MUST accept shared IDs.

 The tag value MUST be treated as a case sensitive opaque identifier.
 Clients MUST NOT use case folding or normalization when comparing IDs.